nmercadeb/MATLAB-and-its-engineering-applications/README.md

 # Bronchial Tree
 Codes for the final project of the subject MATLAB-and-its-applications-on-engineering taught in the Universitat Politènica de Catalunya.
-This project is a part of a more wide research on tuberculosis lesions on animal models of Macacs by the UPC research group BIOCOM-SC.
+This project is a part of a research on tuberculosis lesions on animal models of Macacs by the UPC research group BIOCOM-SC.

 ## Briew description
   - bronchialTree.m : main code.
 Right now it computes the brochial branches irrigating the lobes of the right lung.